-HK Express Airways has been approved by the US Customs & Border Protection (CBP) into the Guam & Saipan Visa Waiver Program (Guam-CNMI VWP) as well as the US Visa Waiver program.
+HK Express has been approved by the US Customs & Border Protection (CBP) into the Guam & Saipan Visa Waiver Program (Guam-CNMI VWP) as well as the US Visa Waiver program.

 However, please note that certain documentations will still be required to facilitate your travel in to the United States.

 Under the US Customs & Border Protection (CBP), all eligible international travellers traveling to the United States under the Visa Waiver Program must enrol in the Electronic System for Travel Authorization (ESTA).

 For Customers traveling to Saipan on the US Visa Waiver program, please note that enrolment in ESTA is mandatory.
 Please click here for more information.